Apaisal/mcuboot/boot/cypress/BlinkyApp/Readme.md

 ### Blinking LED test application for MCUBoot Bootloader.

+For more information about all project options use ../Readme.md (One level up)

 **Description:**

 Implements simple Blinky LED CM4 application to demonstrate MCUBoot Application operation in terms of BOOT and UPGRADE process.